Rob LeForte

 Senior Manager, Advocacy

-Maia Lugar is the Manager, Public Affairs on First Lake’s government relations team.
+Maia Lugar is the Senior Manager, Advocacy on First Lake’s government relations team.
 Maia has developed engagement plans for our clients; secured MP, Senator and Ministerial participation in client events and meetings on Parliament Hill; organized multi-stakeholder events; and delivered a variety of written works, including pre-budget submissions, election engagement plans, and policy briefs.

 Before joining First Lake, she worked on research in the field of Indigenous governance and federal-territorial-band council relations.
 She has been heavily involved in student politics at both Bishop’s University and Carleton University.
 Maia translated that passion for politics into multi-partisan campaign work on several provincial campaigns in Ontario and her home province of Nova Scotia.
 She has also served as a Communications Manager for an Electoral District Association in her community.